 In the light of the knowledge and understanding of the Northern Ireland Fire and Rescue Service and its environment obtained in the course of the audit, I have not identified material misstatements in the Performance Report, Accountability Report, Report of the Manager or the Report of the Actuary.

 I have nothing to report in respect of the following matters which I report to you if, in my opinion:

-- adequate accounting records have not been kept; or - the financial statements and the parts of the Accountability Report to be audited are not in agreement with the accounting records; or - certain disclosures of remuneration specified by the Government Financial Reporting Manual are not made; or - I have not received all of the information and explanations I require for my audit.
+- adequate accounting records have not been kept; or - the financial statements and the parts of the Accountability Report to be audited are not in agreement with the accounting records; or - I have not received all of the information and explanations I require for my audit.